uwescience/myria-docs/myriaX.markdown

 To test, run `ssh localhost`.

+* Storage

+You need to install [SQLite](http://www.sqlite.org/), which is already pre-installed on many systems.
+For data storage, MyriaX uses existing single-node relational database management systems.
+You can still use SQLite, but the preferred system is [PostgreSQL](www.postgresql.org) (current version supported: 9.4).
+Instructions can be founded [here](http://www.postgresql.org/download/).

+Later, we will show how to execute queries that read data from HDFS or the local file system.
+XXX ADD LINK TO EXAMPLE THAT USES HDFS XXX

+### 2. Setting up a local MyriaX deployment

-#### Download Myria
+* Download and Build Myria

 We suggest that you use `git` because you may want to switch between branches later, although GitHub also offers a ZIP file of the master branch.
 To do that, install `git` and run `git clone https://github.com/uwescience/myria`, which creates a directory `myria` with the master branch inside.

-#### Build the Myria jar

-From within the `myria` directory run `./gradlew jar`.
+To build the Myria jars, run `./gradlew jar` from within the `myria` directory,.

 Note: if it is not a fresh installation (e.g. you just switched from another branch), you may need to run `./gradlew clean` before `./gradlew jar`.
 This is for cleaning different versions of Java libraries.

 If the build succeeded, you should be able to see jars in `build/libs` including `myria-0.1.jar`.

-### 2. Setting up a local MyriaX deployment

-The next step is to setup a local deployment of the MyriaX query execution engine.
-The local deployment will have a coordinator process and some worker processes.
-All processes will run locally.

-For data storage, MyriaX uses existing single-node relational database management systems.
-The preferred system is [PostgreSQL](www.postgresql.org), but you can also use [SQLite](http://www.sqlite.org/), which is already pre-installed on many systems.
-Later, we will show how to execute queries that read data from HDFS or the local file system.
-XXX ADD LINK TO EXAMPLE THAT USES HDFS XXX

-To start a local MyriaX deployment, take the following steps:

-Go to `myriadeploy`.

-#### Deployment configuration file (and Postgres setup)
+* Deployment configuration file

-The deployment configuration file specifies the details of the deployment such as the number of worker processes to start.
+A MyriaX deployment needs a deployment config file.
+It specifies the details of the deployment to start with, such as the worker hostnames and port numbers.
 The `myriadeploy` directory contains some example configuration files.

-For a local deployment, use `deployment.cfg.local` as a starting point.

-Make a copy:

-    cp deployment.cfg.local deployment.cfg

-Make any desired changes to `deployment.cfg`.

-`deployment.cfg.local` uses SQLite as the storage backend.
+In this doc, we will be using `deployment.cfg.local` as a starting point, which creates a deployment with one coordinator process and two worker processes, and uses SQLite as the storage backend.
+You can also make your own changes to it.

 If you want to use [PostgreSQL](www.postgresql.org), `deployment.cfg.postgres` shows how to set up the configuration file.

-To use Postgres instead of SQLite, you need to take these additional steps:
+You need to take these additional steps:

-- Install Postgres (e.g., `apt-get install postgresql-9.4`)
-- Create a `uwdb` role which Myria will use to manage the tables stored in Postgres.
+- Create a `uwdb` role in all your Postgres instances which Myria will use to manage the tables stored in Postgres.
     ```sql
     create role uwdb;
     alter role uwdb with login;